Hadrien-Cornier/E6040-super-resolution-project/README.md

 outperforms other popular deep learning methods in recovering 4x resolutiondowngraded images and runs 6x faster.

 #### Dataset
-The dataset is a large and publicly accessible brain structural MRI database : http://www.humanconnectomeproject.org .
+The dataset is a large and publicly accessible brain structural MRI database called Human Connectome Project (HCP): https://http://www.humanconnectomeproject.org.
 The data contains 3D
-T1W images from a total of 1,113 subjects that were acquired via a Siemens 3T platform 6 using 32-channel head coils on multiple centers.

-The images come in high spatial resolution as 0.7 mm isotropic in a matrix size of 256x320x320
+T1-weighted images from a total of 1,113 subjects that were acquired via a Siemens 3T platform using 32-channel head coils on multiple centers.
+The images come in high spatial resolution as 0.7 mm isotropic in a matrix size of 256x320x320.
+You need to register and log in the website: https://db.humanconnectome.org. either download full dataset from that website or request access to their Amazon S3.

 #### Prerequisites
-To install the necessary packages, run the following command :

-<code> pip install nibabel numpy pickle-mixin pandas matplotlib torch torchvision</code>
+The coding is based on PyTorch.
+The project is implemented originally on Google Cloud Platform (GCP).
+See full details of the environment requirements in *requirements.txt*.

 #### Introducing the files in project

     |-- csv